Reaction Templates

 Step 1: Create a template reaction

-Use the ORD Interactive Editor to create a new dataset and fill out a single reaction (feel free to enter dummy values for fields that vary in the dataset).
-Download the reaction pbtxt by clicking the “download” button on the reaction editor page.
+Use the ORD Reaction Editor to create a new dataset and fill out a single reaction (feel free to enter dummy values for fields that vary in the dataset).
+The following videos from the ORD YouTube channel are useful guides to creating datasets and reactions using the editor:

 Here’s an example reaction.